danny00747/tfe-report/src/10_test.md

 Integration testing plays a major role in the application development cycle by making sure the backend endpoints work as expected.
 To achieve the latter, **MockMvc**[^8] was used to test the web layer and perform requests against a mocked servlet environment.
-There were no real HTTP request going around during the integration tests since the latter run in a mocked environment provided by Spring.
+There were no real HTTP request going around during the integration tests since the latter are executed in a mocked environment provided by Spring.

 ## Architecture Testing - ArchUnit[^9]